mkuthan/mkuthan.github.io/_posts/2023-11-30-infrastructure-layer-bigquery.md

 * **You can easily make a mistake and configure the connector incorrectly**: This suggests that because of the complexity of configuration options and their inter-dependencies, it's easy to make mistakes when setting up the API, which can lead to errors or unexpected behavior.
 * **The only way to find out is to run the pipeline and wait for the error**: In this context, it means that the only practical way to discover if you've configured the API correctly or not is to execute the data processing pipeline and monitor it for any errors or issues that may arise during runtime.

+### Lack of type safety

-Another limitation of the connector API is a requirement that you have to explicitly provide converters between domain types and BigQuery [TableRow](https://www.javadoc.io/static/com.google.apis/google-api-services-bigquery/v2-rev20230520-2.0.0/com/google/api/services/bigquery/model/TableRow.html) or [SchemaAndRecord](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/gcp/bigquery/SchemaAndRecord.html).
+Another limitation of the connector API is a requirement that you have to explicitly implement converters between domain types and BigQuery [TableRow](https://www.javadoc.io/static/com.google.apis/google-api-services-bigquery/v2-rev20230520-2.0.0/com/google/api/services/bigquery/model/TableRow.html) or [SchemaAndRecord](https://beam.apache.org/releases/javadoc/current/org/apache/beam/sdk/io/gcp/bigquery/SchemaAndRecord.html).
+Everything without any help from the compiler.

 Reading examples with manual conversion from `SchemaAndRecord` into domain type `WeatherRecord`: